-ID BADGES
+ID Badges

 Students must have their ID badges every day.
 They must be visible and kept in good condition.
 ID badges are used in the library and in the cafeteria when purchasing lunch.
+Students will also be required to bring IDs to school events, such as football games, school dances, and PTA sponsored events.
 Students must pay for lost or damaged ID badges.
 They are available in the main office for \$5.00.